 How to Transition From L-1A to EB-1C Green Card?

-If you are an L-1A visa holder, here are the steps you will need to take to go from L-1A to a green card (EB-1C).
+If you are an L-1A visa holder, here is the process to go from L-1A to a green card (EB-1C).

 Step 1: Employer Files I-40 Petition